gu-lseg/intro-to-programming/source/appendix_errors.rst

 Errors always tell you what when wrong but not always why.

 Read errors, first using intuition then by debugging and research.
+Google is a very valuable resource when faced with an error, odds are you're not the first person to come up against the problem.

 .. tip::